 Bologna food is unique among Italian regional foods.
 They're known for the stuffed pastas, like this giant tortellini called tortellacci.
 A single sheet of pasta is typically stuffed with spinach, meat, onions and garlic, and sauteed with butter, maybe a little white wine, and flavorings like rosemary and pancetta.
 Yum!

 Americans may think mortadella looks and tastes like the Oscar Meyer bologna they grew up with as a kid.
 And they’d be half right.
 But any resemblance ends with your first bite.
 Fresh mortadella tastes porky and garlicky.
 It's delicious and unique to Bologna.

-Modena may not produce the staggering number of proscuitto hams as their Parma neighbor, but you could also argue that less quantity results in a higher quality and tastier ham.
+Modena may not produce the staggering number of proscuitto hams as their Parma neighbor, but I would argue that less quantity results in a higher quality and tastier ham.
 It's tender and porky, with just a touch of saltiness.
+It's perhaps the most well-known Bologna Italy food.
 Also try the fattier version known as Speck if you can - equally as tender and bursting with flavor.

 The Italians take their DOP (designated origin of protection) very seriously when it comes to food production, and it’s lucky for us.
-It takes years to age and a second to devour.
+It takes years to produce and age, and a second to devour.
 They don't call it The King of Cheese for nothing.

 Balsamic di Modena